Showing posts with label wild adventure. Show all posts

 Everyone ate biscuits with honey for breakfast.

-After breakfast and everyone was dressed we went to church.
+After breakfast, everyone was dressed, and we went to Church.

-Later that morning Ron called said he was on his way to Whigham but needed directions.
+Later that morning, Ron called and said he was going to Whigham but needed directions.

 We waited for Ron to arrive before we ate lunch.